jckonewalik/imcl-education/README.md

 Methodist Education - is a philanthropic project developed to help organize the basic routines of the Education Minister of the Central Methodist Church of Londrina.

+This project is a backend server responsible to provide the APIs to clients to execute the features below

 ---

 ## ⚙️ Features